Skip to content

 • Sentry Integration: Automatic error tracking with Sentry (optional)

-• No pytest caplog: Use caplog_logxide fixture instead
+• pytest — Use the bundled caplog_logxide fixture instead of stdlib caplog

 Installation